 Are Greater Swiss Mountain Dogs Good Guard Dogs?
 The GSMD's loud bark and imposing size will likely scare off burglars.
 They are always on the watch for unwanted visitors and will let the house know if any approach.
 The breed is not particularly aggressive, however.

-The Greater Swiss Mountain Dog enjoys a good play session, but he also likes to relax.
+The Greater Swiss Mountain Dog enjoys a good play session, but he also likes to relax at home in a comfortable dog bed.

 - They need more space than an apartment provides, unless they are taken out frequently for exercise.